insin/react-router-active-component/README.md

 ### Component Props

-The component created by `createActiveRouteComponent()` takes the same props as React Router's `Link` component These are:
+The component created by `createActiveRouteComponent()` takes the same props as React Router's `Link` component.

+These are:

 * `to` - a route name.
 * `params` - optional URL parameter object.